A Markovian and Roe-algebraic approach to asymptotic expansion in measure: Expansion and reversible Markov kernels

 \subsection{Isoperimetric inequalities and spectra of Markov kernels}

 It is a well-known result that a sequence of finite graphs is a family of expanders \emph{if and only if} the Markov operators associated with the simple random walks have a uniform spectral gap \cite{alon1986eigenvalues,alon1985lambda1,dodziuk1984difference}.
-In this subsection, we will extend this result to the context of Markov kernels.
+A similar result is true---albeit not as widely known---in the context of Markov kernels.

 Let $\Pi$ be a reversible Markov kernel on $(X,m)$, \textbf{where $m$ is a finite measure}.
 Then all constant functions on $X$ belong to $L^2(X,m)$ and are fixed by $\fkP$.
 It follows that $\norm{\fkP}=1$ and $1$ belongs to the spectrum of $\fkP$.
 Denote the orthogonal complement of the constant functions in $L^2(X,m)$ by $L^2_0(X,m)$, \emph{i.e.},